-The IRS loves it when you turn 70, but you won’t get a gift or even a card.
-The Infernal, I mean Internal Revenue Service can’t wait to get their hands on your hard earned dollars.
+The IRS loves it when you turn 72, but you won't get a gift or even a card.
+The Internal Revenue Service can't wait to get their hands on your hard earned dollars.
+This might be why the IRS is sometimes referred to as the Infernal Revenue Service.
 Happy birthday and get ready to pay more taxes thanks to three little letters, RMD.

 The rules pertaining to RMDs can be complex.
 For more detailed information you should visit the IRS website or contact a tax professional.